sbidoul/pip-deepfreeze/README.rst

 .. code::

    Usage: pip-df [OPTIONS] COMMAND [ARGS]...

      A simple pip freeze workflow for Python application developers.

    Options:
-      --python PYTHON       The python executable to use.
-Determines the virtual environment into which the project is to be installed.
+     -p, --python PYTHON           The python executable to use.
+Determines the python environment to work on.
 Defaults to the 'python' executable found in PATH.

+     -r, --project-root DIRECTORY  The project root directory.  [default: .]
      -v, --verbose
      --install-completion          Install completion for the current shell.
      --show-completion             Show completion for the current shell, to copy it or customize the installation.

      --help                        Show this message and exit.

    Commands:
-      sync
+     sync  Install/update the environment to match the project requirements. tree  Print the installed dependencies of the project as a tree.

 pip-df sync
 ~~~~~~~~~~~